Unforgettable Adventures: Exploring Kruger National Park in South Africa

 The highlight of the day came when we spotted a pride of lions resting under the shade of an acacia tree, just off the side of the road.
 We parked at a safe distance and watched as the lions lazily stretched out, clearly enjoying the warm afternoon sun.
 After spending time with the lions, we made our way to the Olifants River Viewpoint, a must-see spot that overlooks the river below.
 The view was breathtaking, and we took some time to relax and reflect on our incredible adventure.
 Watching the sun set over the river was the perfect way to end our three days near Olifants.

-Next adventure - Blyde River Canyon
+Next Adventure: Blyde River Canyon & the Panorama Route

 Day 2: Waterfalls, Viewpoints, and the Journey Back to Johannesburg